Tenses Chart in English Grammar PDF: Check with Definition, Types, Rules, Formulas and Examples

 In English, Verbs are mainly used to represent Past, Present, and Future actions or states of an event.

-• They are Present tense, Past tense, and Future tense.
+They are the Present tense, the Past tense, and the Future tense.

 Opposite Words in English A To Z PDF Download